ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-normington-jsonpath-latest.md

 ## Inspired by XPath

-A frequently emphasized advantage of XML is the availability of plenty tools to analyse, transform and selectively extract data out of XML documents. {{XPath}} is one of these powerful tools.
+A frequently emphasized advantage of XML is the availability of powerful tools to analyse, transform and selectively extract data from XML documents.
+{{XPath}} is one of these tools.

 In 2007, the need for something solving the same class of problems for the emerging JSON community became apparent, specifically for: